Haskalah

-The Haskalah pursued two complementary aims.
-It sought to preserve the Jews as a separate, unique collective, and it pursued a set of projects of cultural and moral renewal, including a revival of Hebrew for use in secular life, which resulted in an increase in Hebrew found in print.
+The movement advocated against Jewish reclusiveness, encouraged the adoption of prevalent attire over traditional dress, while also working to diminish the authority of traditional community institutions such as rabbinic courts and boards of elders.
+It pursued a set of projects of cultural and moral renewal, including a revival of Hebrew for use in secular life, which resulted in an increase in Hebrew found in print.
 Concurrently, it strove for an optimal integration in surrounding societies.
-Practitioners promoted the study of exogenous culture, style, and vernacular, and the adoption of modern values.
+Practitioners promoted the study of exogenous culture, style and language as well as the adoption of modern values.
 At the same time, economic production, and the taking up of new occupations was pursued.
-The Haskalah promoted rationalism, liberalism, freedom of thought, and enquiry, and is largely perceived as the Jewish variant of the general Age of Enlightenment.
+The Haskalah promoted rationalism, liberalism, relativism, and enquiry, and is largely perceived as the Jewish variant of the general Age of Enlightenment.
 The movement encompassed a wide spectrum ranging from moderates, who hoped for maximal compromise, to radicals, who sought sweeping changes.

 In its various changes, the Haskalah fulfilled an important, though limited, part in the modernization of Central and Eastern European Jews.
 Its activists, the Maskilim, exhorted and implemented communal, educational and cultural reforms in both the public and the private spheres.
 Owing to its dual policies, it collided both with the traditionalist rabbinic elite, which attempted to preserve old Jewish values and norms in their entirety, and with the radical assimilationists who wished to eliminate or minimize the existence of the Jews as a defined collective.

 Definitions

 Literary circle

 The Haskalah was multifaceted, with many loci which rose and dwindled at different times and across vast territories.
 The name Haskalah became a standard self-appellation in 1860, when it was taken as the motto of the Odessa-based newspaper Ha-Melitz, but derivatives and the title Maskil for activists were already common in the first edition of Ha-Meassef from 1 October 1783: its publishers described themselves as Maskilim.
 While Maskilic centres sometimes had loose institutions around which their members operated, the movement as a whole lacked any such.

 In spite of that diversity, the Maskilim shared a sense of common identity and self-consciousness.
-They were anchored in the existence of a shared literary canon, which began to be formulated in the very first Maskilic locus at Berlin.
+They were anchored in the existence of a shared literary canon, which began to be formulated in the first Maskilic locus at Berlin.
 Its members, like Moses Mendelssohn, Naphtali Hirz Wessely, Isaac Satanow and Isaac Euchel, authored tracts in various genres that were further disseminated and re-read among other Maskilim.
 Each generation, in turn, elaborated and added its own works to the growing body.
 The emergence of the Maskilic canon reflected the movement's central and defining enterprise, the revival of Hebrew as a literary language for secular purposes (its restoration as a spoken tongue occurred only much later).
 The Maskilim researched and standardized grammar, minted countless neologisms and composed poetry, magazines, theatrical works and literature of all sorts in Hebrew.
 Historians described the movement largely as a Republic of Letters, an intellectual community based on printing houses and reading societies.